-- Judging for all indoor exhibits begins promptly at 9:00 a.m. on Wednesday, and no late entries will be accepted. - Any exhibitor, or representative of, who interferes with the judge's performance or placings in any way or form; will cause the exhibitor's disqualification from competition and forfeiture of all premiums and ribbons awarded. - Showmanship animals shown in the name of a child must be owned by the child and must be the child's project. - 4.
-Any exhibit found to be tampered with, doctored or entered in violation of rules applying to a particular lot or division, will forfeit all premiums and ribbons awarded.
-Disqualification from future competition may be imposed. - In case of no competition, or where insufficient entries are made to place them in order of merit, or where entry quality does not meet standards, the judge is not bound to award any particular ribbon type.
+- 1. Judging for all indoor exhibits begins promptly at 9:00 a.m. on Wednesday, and no late entries will be accepted. - Any exhibitor, or representative of, who interferes with the judge's performance or placings in any way or form; will cause the exhibitor's disqualification from competition and forfeiture of all premiums and ribbons awarded. - 3.
+Any exhibit found to be tampered with, doctored, or entered in violation of rules applying to a particular lot or division, will forfeit all premiums and ribbons awarded.
+Disqualification from future competition may be imposed. - 4.
+In case of no competition, or where insufficient entries are made to place them in order of merit, or where entry quality does not meet standards, the judge is not bound to award any particular ribbon type.
 No "automatic" Blue Ribbon will be awarded.